Manchester United's away problems in big games shows Erik ten Hag still has a lot of work to do at Old Trafford

 But United are not completely out of the woods from the feeling of the disaster campaign they endured a year ago.
 While consistency from United has improved, a crisis is never too far away.

-As they prepare to visit high-flying Brighton on Thursday night, live on Sky Sports, Ten Hag's side have only picked up one win away from home against the other 10 teams in the top 12.
-Even that sole victory saw Alejandro Garnacho score a stoppage-time winner at Fulham.
+As they prepare to visit West Ham on Sunday night, Ten Hag's side have only picked up one win away from home in their last five.
+Now, with Liverpool and Brighton on their tail in the race for the top four, the pressure is building on Ten Hag's side, who have been fragile on the road this season, most recently losing at Brighton on Thursday.

-But it is not just the results that should concern Ten Hag, it is the variety of problems that have emerged in each of their away matches against the better sides.
+But it is not just the results that should concern Ten Hag, as a variety of problems have emerged.

 There have been seven goals shipped at Liverpool, six at Manchester City, four in the first half at Brentford and two in the first 11 minutes at Aston Villa.
 Leads have also been thrown away at Arsenal, Tottenham and Crystal Palace, while the loss at Newcastle last month saw them register just one shot on target.

-No matter what the context or the environment, United have been consistently sub-par when playing away at the better sides in the Premier League.
+No matter what the context or the environment, United have been consistently sub-par when playing away to the better sides in the Premier League.
+But as the Sevilla collapse in the Europa League illustrates, when the pressure is on, United can crumble against lesser sides on the road, too.

+After Liverpool closed the gap on United to just one point, albeit having played two games more, it turned the pressure up on Ten Hag's men as the season reaches squeaky bum time.

 "There are emerging signs away from home, in the big games, when you really have to turn up and show that spirit, that fight, that courage to play, and have the quality to play, there is more evidence that they are not good enough in these type of matches," said Gary Neville after the loss at Newcastle.